Murder of Mark Carson: Memorials and protests

 A person holds a sign during the May 20, 2013, march against anti-LGBTQ violence that reads, in part, "R.I.P.
 MARK CARSON".

 By the evening of May 18, an impromptu memorial was created on the sidewalk where Carson was killed, consisting largely of candles and flowers.
 Meanwhile, a private memorial service for friends and relatives of Carson's was held at his mother's apartment in Harlem.
 His memorial service was held on May 29 at the Unity Funeral Chapels in Harlem.

 On May 20, a march was held in the West Village in order to protest the recent string of attacks on members of the LGBTQ community.
 The march began at 5:30 p.m. at the Lesbian, Gay, Bisexual & Transgender Community Center on West 13th Street in the West Village and finished at the intersection of Eighth Street and Sixth Avenue.
 The march was coordinated by several LGBTQ rights groups, such as the community center, GLAAD, the New York City Anti-Violence Project, and the Transgender Legal Defense & Education Fund.
-Notable marchers included Christine Quinn speaker of the New York City Council, and LGBTQ rights activist Edith Windsor.
+Notable marchers included Christine Quinn (the speaker of the New York City Council) and LGBTQ rights activist Edith Windsor.
 Additionally, an aunt of Carson's marched in her nephew's memory.
 About 1,500 individuals participated in the march, which was one of a series of events, including vigils and rallies, intended to protest against the killing and the increased violence against gay people.